 The department focuses its monitoring and enforcement activities on those services that pose the greatest risk to the safety, education and care of children.
-This is consistent with the department's Enterprise Risk Management Framework, which makes it clear that the department's lowest appetite is for risks associated with the safety of children and students.
+This is consistent with the department's Enterprise Risk Management.
+Framework, which makes it clear that the department has the lowest appetite for risks associated with the safety of children and students.